 Pros and cons of lab-created pearls

-Lab-created pearls are affordable and easy to come by.
+Lab-created pearls (as well as diamonds) are affordable and easy to come by.
 They are also very hard and durable.
 Good imitation pearls can make beautiful jewelry.

 They are also extremely easy to care for.
 Man-made pearls can be worn every day and can be cleaned with soap and water.
 However, lab-created pearls do not hold any value.
 These are faux pearls.